-The Dirty Dozen: Top 12 Ingredients to Avoid in Your Skincare
+The Dirty Dozen: Top 12 Ingredients We Avoid in Our Skincare

 The skin is the largest and also one of the most important organs on our body.
 It performs several vital functions for the body including protecting the other vital organs, bones, muscles, ligaments, and nerves.
-It only makes sense to be extremely mindful of not just what we are putting in our bodies, but also what we are putting on it.
+It only makes sense to be extremely mindful of what we are putting on our skin.

 Toxic metal that can have oestrogen-like effects in our systems, disrupting the healthy functioning of the endocrine system.